Rivermaya: Departure of Bamboo Mañalac (1998)

-The band become the cover of the May 2000 Issue in the Pulp Magazine.
+The band appeared on the cover of the May 2000 issue of Pulp Magazine.

-On August 30, 2000, The band released its fifth studio album, aptly called Free. entirely for free on the Internet as well as on CDs distributed at their gigs.
+On August 30, 2000, the band released its fifth studio album, aptly called Free. entirely for free on the Internet as well as on CDs distributed at their gigs.
 Free went on to be named "Album of the Year" at the NU Rock Awards and Rico Blanco winning Producer of the Year for producing the album and Teeth's "I was a Teenage Tree" album.

 Second evolution of lineup (2001–2007)

-In April 2001, Nathan Azarcon departed from the group to focus on other musical interests (later revealed he got kicked out due to unruly off-screen behavior), leaving Rico Blanco and Mark Escueta as remaining members.
+In April 2001, Nathan Azarcon departed from the group to focus on other musical interests (later revealed he got kicked out due to serious unruly behavior off-screen), leaving Rico Blanco and Mark Escueta as remaining members.
 Japs Sergio (from Daydream Cycle) filled in on Azarcon's position in gigs.
-They were later signed with Viva Records and released an EP "Alab ng Puso" [Fire of the Heart] on June 2001, an original soundtrack for the film Buhay Kamao which starred Robin Padilla.
+They were later signed with Viva Records and released an EP "Alab ng Puso" [Passion of the Heart] in June 2001, an original soundtrack for the film Buhay Kamao which starred Robin Padilla.
 The EP also featured a remix by Raimund Marasigan's Squid 9.
 By Summer of 2001, J-John Valencia (who had been a session guitarist for the band since 1996) has left the band.
-By May 2001, the lineup was changed as they recruited familiar local guitar heroes, Victor "Kakoy" Legaspi (from blues band Mr. Crayon) and Mike Elgar (from 7 Foot Junior), with Sergio officially absorbed in the band as well.
+Diego Mapa of Cambio and Pedicab was considered to be hired and fill in as an additional guitarist for the band but did not make the cut.
+By May 2001, the lineup was officially changed as they recruited familiar local guitar heroes, Victor "Kakoy" Legaspi (from blues band Mr. Crayon) and Mike Elgar (from 7 Foot Junior), with Sergio officially absorbed in the band as well.
 They later began writing songs recording for their 6th studio album.
 The new line-up made its first performance at NU Pocket Concerts in Alabang Town Center on June 2, 2001.
 It would allow Rico Blanco to handle vocal duties full-time during live shows.

 By August 2001, the band had finished recording for their 6th studio album, Tuloy ang Ligaya, which was released on October 15, 2001 ['The Fun Continues'] and released singles including "Umaaraw, Umuulan" [Sometimes It Shines, Sometimes It Rains] and "Wag Na Init Ulo, Baby" [Don't Be Mad Anymore, Baby].
 Their music videos won the Favorite Group Video in the MTV Pilipinas Music Award in 2002 and 2003, respectively.
 The video for "Wag Na Init Ulo, Baby" won a special award for Highest Jump in the same event in 2003.

-The band became the cover again of the October–November 2001 Issue in the Pulp Magazine.
+The band appeared on the cover again of Pulp Magazine in the October–November 2001 issue.